edf/coalliance_foxml_migration/README.md

 migrating from Islandora 6 to Islandora 7

-A drush script to ingest a FoxML record exported from Islandora 6 into Islandora 7 using Tuque.
+A broken drush script to ingest a FoxML record exported from Islandora 6 into Islandora 7 using Tuque.

 Dependencies
 ------------